 ImportantA synchronization task can use only one type of resource group.
 By default, only shared resource groups for Data Integration are displayed in the resource group list.
 To ensure the stability and performance of data synchronization, we recommend that you use an exclusive resource group for Data Integration.

-Click Purchase to create a resource group or click Associate Purchased Resource Group to associate an existing resource group.
+Click Purchase to create a new resource group or click Associate Purchased Resource Group to associate an existing resource group.
 For more information, see Create and use an exclusive resource group for Data Integration.

 Step 2: Query Tablestore data by using the SQL query feature in DataWorks